bruvellu/terebratalia-wnts/wnt.md

 Most metazoans have transcripts for ligands, antagonists, and receptors deposited maternally in the egg (@tbl:maternal).
 However, we observe a significant difference.
 While the composition of maternal Wnt ligands varies considerably even within brachiopods, the maternal load of Frizzled transcripts is less variable between species (@tbl:maternal).
-Almost all species investigated so far show the expression of *fz1/2/7* in the unfertilized egg in a highly-conserved pattern across metazoans [@Bastin2015-oz].
+Almost all species investigated so far show the expression of *fz1/2/7* in the unfertilized egg in a highly conserved pattern across metazoans [@Bastin2015-oz].
 This suggests the function of *fz1/2/7* in early development may be conserved, while the greater variability of maternal Wnt ligands suggest a putative redundant function in the signaling activation---any Wnt may be present in the egg as long as it is capable of activating the pathway.

 <!--We thus wondered whether the transcriptional territories of Wnt signaling components we observe in brachiopod development is conserved in other animals, and how changes in these territories may relate to the morphological diversity of metazoans.-->